 - Tools (tire levers, spanners, Alun keys) [E]

 - Lights [E foreveningrides]

 On the rides

-Before you start check that your bike is road worthy: brakes adjusted, tyres inflated, etc. Keep a safe distance from the person in front and avoid sharp braking (unless you have to).
+Before you start, check that your bike is roadworthy: brakes adjusted, tires inflated, etc. Keep a safe distance from the person in front and avoid sharp braking (unless you have to).
 Keep behind the leader and if you decide to leave the ride let him or her know.